As a professional in local SEO, you need no introduction to its importance or its value to clients – but can your customers say the same?

 According to one delegate at the 2018 Secrets of Local Search conference at Google HQ, an official Google presentation stated that 46% of searches now have a local intent.
 What’s more, according to the 2016 US Census, around 90% of all purchases are made at a brick-and-mortar store, with HubSpot reporting that more than 92% of consumers will travel a maximum of just 20 minutes to purchase their day-to-day essentials.

 With these statistics to hand, you’d expect local business owners to be falling over themselves to invest in local SEO, right?
-Unfortunately that’s not always the case, and selling local SEO services can be an uphill struggle.
+Unfortunately, that’s not always the case, and selling local SEO services can be an uphill struggle.

-Despite the obvious value of a local search presence, it’s not always easy to explain the need for local SEO to local business owners—some of whom won’t have a working awareness of local SEO or how it differs to traditional methods.
+Despite the obvious value of a local search presence, it’s not always easy to explain the importance of local SEO to local business owners—some of whom won’t have a working awareness of local SEO or how it differs to traditional methods.
 Here, we show you how to explain some of the core concepts of local SEO to potential clients who aren’t SEO-savvy, in order to win more business and grow your client portfolio.

 As recently as just a couple of years ago, there wasn’t a marked difference between local SEO tactics and traditional SEO strategies.
 Sure, there may have been some variations but the basic principles were broadly the same.
 Today, local SEO is a different beast entirely and an optimization specialism in its own right.